microsoft/vscode-docs/docs/remote/devcontainer-cli.md

 TOCTitle: devcontainer CLI
 PageTitle: Installing and working with the devcontainer CLI
 ContentId: 8946213d-716e-41ca-955f-944a41c70353
-MetaDescription: Documentation on using the development container (devcontainer) command-line interface
+MetaDescription: Documentation on using the development container (dev container) command-line interface
 DateApproved: 7/7/2022
 ---
 # Development container CLI

-This topic covers the development container command-line interface (devcontainer CLI), which allows you to build and manage development containers, and is a companion to the [Development Containers Specification](https://containers.dev).
+This topic covers the development container command-line interface (dev container CLI), which allows you to build and manage development containers, and is a companion to the [Development Containers Specification](https://containers.dev).

 ## Development containers

 A consistent, predictable environment is key to a productive and enjoyable software development experience.

-Containers (such as [Docker](https://www.docker.com)) have historically been used to standardize apps when they're deployed, but there's a great opportunity to support additional scenarios, including continuous integration (CI), test automation, and full-featured coding environments.
+Containers (for example [Docker](https://www.docker.com) containers) have historically been used to standardize apps when they're deployed, but there's a great opportunity to support additional scenarios, including continuous integration (CI), test automation, and full-featured coding environments.
 A **development container** provides this working environment and ensures your project has the tools and software it needs, whether it's complex and distributed or just has a few requirements.

 ![Diagram comparing dev versus production containers](images/devcontainer-cli/dev-container-stages.png)

-Develop containers are supported in Visual Studio Code via the [Remote - Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) and in [GitHub Codespaces](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/introduction-to-dev-containers).
+Development containers are supported in Visual Studio Code via the [Remote - Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) and in [GitHub Codespaces](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/introduction-to-dev-containers).
 This support is backed by [devcontainer.json](/docs/remote/devcontainerjson-reference.md), a structured JSON with Comments (jsonc) metadata format to configure a containerized environment.

 As containerizing production workloads becomes commonplace, dev containers have become broadly useful for scenarios beyond VS Code.
-To promote dev containers, work has started on the [Development Containers Specification](https://github.com/devcontainers/spec), which empowers anyone in any tool to configure a consistent dev environment.
-As a companion to the specification, there is the open-source **dev container CLI**.
+To promote dev containers in any environment, work has started on the [Development Containers Specification](https://github.com/devcontainers/spec), which empowers anyone in any tool to configure a consistent dev environment.
+The open-source **dev container CLI** serves as the reference implementation of the specification.

 ## The dev container CLI

-The dev container CLI is a reference implementation for the dev container specification.

 When tools like VS Code and Codespaces detect a `devcontainer.json` file in a user's project, they use a CLI to configure a dev container.
-The devcontainer CLI is a reference implementation so that individual users and other tools can read in `devcontainer.json` metadata and create dev containers from it.
+The dev container CLI is a reference implementation so that individual users and other tools can read in `devcontainer.json` metadata and create dev containers from it.

 This CLI can either be used directly or integrated into product experiences, similar to how it's integrated with Remote - Containers and Codespaces today.
 It currently supports both a simple single container option and integrates with [Docker Compose](https://docs.docker.com/compose/) for multi-container scenarios.